zpass-tech-team/print/docs/build-and-run.md

 ```

 ## Docker
-1. To run Docker for a Print-service:
+To run as Docker:

 ```
-    $ docker run -dp 3000:3000 <name of the image>
+docker run -dp 3000:3000 <name of the image>
 ```